Studying overseas is an exciting and entirely possible option, both for high school and university students.

 There are a few good places to check out to find out more about what courses are on offer in which countries.

-The Federal Government's Study Overseas website (new window) has a lot of detailed information about what's involved and what's on offer in many countries in terms of study at high school and university level.
+The Federal Government's Study Overseas website has a lot of detailed information about what's involved and what's on offer in many countries in terms of study at high school and university level.

-Study Abroad (new window) has a searchable database of information about international study programs for lots of different countries.
-You can search for high school courses, programs that allow you to study for an entire degree, to specifically study English, or to undertake post-graduate courses.
+Go Abroad has a Study Abroad searchable database of information about international study programs for lots of different countries.
+You can search for:

 Finally, if you're already studying at a university or TAFE, ask around or check your institution's website to see if they have exchange programs with other universities overseas.